 Andrea lives in Toronto with her partner, children, and 2 Mexican street dog mixes, Ash and Esme.
 She has shared her life with dogs since the age of 6 and grew up riding and showing horses.
 Andrea got interested in dog training when she took her first class with a positive reinforcement trainer in 2003.
 In 2018, her dog, Ash, developed “reactivity” to other dogs and her efforts to understand and help Ash led Andrea to become a professional dog trainer.
 You can read more about Andrea’s journey to dog training in this feature article on animal rights and dog training in the November 2020 issue of the IAABC Journal.

-Dr. Andrea Breen is an ISCP-certified dog trainer and behaviour practitioner with a (level 6) Advanced Diploma in Canine Behaviour (ISCP.Adv.Canine.Prac).
-She is an Associate Member of the Professional Dog Trainers of Europe and a supporting member of the International Association of Animal Behaviour Consultants (IAABC), the Association of INTODogs, and the International Companion Animal Network (ICAN).
-She contributes to educating other dog behaviour professionals as a team member with the online school, The DoGenius.
-For more about Andrea’s background and approach to dog training, check out her article in the November issue of the IAABC Journal and her articles on kids and dogs in Today’s Parent.
+Andrea is an Associate Member of the Professional Dog Trainers of Europe, and supporting member of the International Association of Animal Behaviour Consultants (IAABC), and the International Companion Animal Network (ICAN).
+She teaches and learns with other canine behaviour professionals as a content contributor and den member with The DoGenius.